mvrzan/salesforce-data-cloud-data-graph-amazon-connect/README.md

 The application flow is the following:

 - A caller calls an Amazon Connect phone number
-- The caller gets routed to an IVR (Interactive Voice Response) system
+- The caller gets routed to a Contact Flow (IVR - Interactive Voice Response) system
 - The IVR invokes a dedicated Lambda function
 - The Lambda function reads from a DynamoDB for the token value and expiration
   - If the token has expired, it fetches sensitive environment variables from the Secrets Manager